FAQs About Albright’s Raw Dog Food

 My dog always begs for more.
 Am I not feeding him enough?

-If your dog’s weight is staying where it should be, then rather than needing extra, it’s far more likely your dog just wants more of the good stuff.
+If your dog is maintaining a healthy weight (and not losing weight), it’s far more likely your dog just wants more of the good stuff.
+Our deliciously raw products can have that effect!

 How can I tell if my dog is the right weight?